OWASP/www-project-nightingale/tab_introduction.md

 <!--Description-->
 # Nightingale: Docker for Pentesters

 Welcome to the Nightingale documentation!
-This guide will provide you with all the information you need to install and set up Nightingale, a powerful open-source tool that utilizes the power of Docker to provide a ready-to-use environment for penetration testing.&#x20;
+This guide will provide you with all the information you need to install and set up Nightingale, a powerful open-source tool that utilizes the power of Docker to provide a ready-to-use environment for penetration testing.

-### Why Nightingale ?

-Penetration testing is a critical aspect of ensuring the security of any organization's IT infrastructure.
-However, setting up a testing environment can be time-consuming and complex, requiring the installation of multiple tools, frameworks, and programming languages.
-Additionally, maintaining consistency across different testing environments can be challenging.
-As a result, organizations often struggle to effectively perform penetration testing and identify vulnerabilities in their systems.

-Nightingale is an open-source tool that aims to address this problem by providing a ready-to-use environment for pentesters.
-By building on top of Docker, Nightingale eliminates the need to install multiple programming languages and modules, allowing for faster booting and more efficient resource usage on the host machine.
-Additionally, Nightingale includes a variety of pre-installed penetration testing tools and frameworks, making it easy for organizations to perform vulnerability assessments and penetration testing of any scope.

 ## Device Requirements
 - Operating System: Windows, Mac, Linux